A quick message from Founder, Bill Carlson:

 But here's something interesting we bet you haven't heard of before.
 According to an article published in Newsweek Magazine, bed bugs are also attracted to color.

 Bed bugs are not picky about cleanliness or hygiene.
 It simply doesn't matter how clean or dirty your home is.
-Their only objective is to seek out warmth, carbon dioxide, and finally, a blood meal.
+Their only objective is to seek warmth, carbon dioxide, and a blood meal.

-There is a way to attract bed bugs to determine if you do have an infestation.
+There is a way to attract bed bugs to determine if you have an infestation.
 This will not kill them but can be helpful to alert you of an infestation in its early stages.

 Here's how to make a simple DIY bed bug trap according to this National Geographic article: